 Continuing students must reapply for financial aid each year.
 If you applied for financial aid the previous year, the Office of Financial Aid will notify you by email in early February that it is time to reapply.
-If you do not receive information about how to apply, contact OFA in mid-February.
+If you do not receive information about how to apply and you have questions, contact us in mid-February.

 Obtaining Unsubsidized Federal Direct Loans

 U-M has implemented a different process for Unsubsidized Federal Direct Loans for some undergraduate students.
 If you do not receive these loans in your financial aid package and want them, complete an online tutorial detailing your cumulative student loan debt and what it will cost to incur additional debt.
 Those registering for Spring-Summer terms who want federal loans will do online counseling and meet with an aid officer.
 This change does not affect graduate or professional students.

 To reapply for aid, all continuing students must complete a new FAFSA.
 Returning students do not complete a new CSS/Financial Aid PROFILE if they have submitted one in the past.

 Submit a Free Application for Federal Student Aid (FAFSA)

 Complete the FAFSA

 It is important to list your full, correct name, your correct Social Security number and to information from the correct federal income tax return (1040EZ, 1040A, or 1040).
 Also, be sure to include your housing plans and list Federal School Code 002325, to send results to the University of Michigan-Ann Arbor.
 If you don't have a PIN, request one at www.pin.ed.gov

 .
 For a paper copy of the FAFSA call 1-800-4-FEDAID or visit www.fafsa.gov